-You will have a named supervisor or supervisors, normally indicated in your offer letter, with overall responsibility for the direction of your work on behalf of your department.
+You will have a named supervisor or supervisors, with overall responsibility for the scientific direction of your work on behalf of your department.
 Your supervisory team will include:

-- your supervisor(s)
+- your supervisor

 - Departmental Director of Graduate Studies

 - senior members of research staff within your laboratory

-- the Biomedical and Clinical Sciences programme directors
+- the Cardiovascular Science programme director (currently Prof David R. Greaves)

 - the MSDTC Director

-- a college supervisor/advisor